andistro/app/wiki/en-US/README.md

 # Fixing the forced system stop issue in Termux ‐ `[Process completed (signal 9) ‐ press Enter]`

-# About the issue
+## About the issue

 > [!CAUTION]
 > This is a risky area.
 All settings listed here are system-level modifications.
 If you don't know what you're doing, find out what each thing does and how to revert the situation before running the commands. <br>
 > In some cases, it will be necessary to restore the device to factory settings; in other cases, you may need to reinstall the operating system on the device. <br>
 > `adb` processes may change depending on the device and Android version.

 Since Android 12, Termux and other apps have received restrictions on CPU usage.
 This is better explained by [Agnostic-apollo in a documentation called "Phantom, Cached And Empty Processes"](https://github.com/agnostic-apollo/Android-Docs/blob/master/en/docs/apps/processes/phantom-cached-and-empty-processes.md).
 In short, Android is limiting the performance of any app that tries to excessively use the CPU, and because of this restriction, Termux—the app used to install the Linux distribution inside Android—shows the error `[Process completed (signal 9) - press Enter]` and forces the system to stop, making the user restart the app and the local server.

 Even with this restriction, there are alternatives to disable it, but you will need access to the developer options on your phone.
-One way is to use Termux itself, adb, and Wi-Fi debugging from the developer options to disable `settings_enable_monitor_phantom_procs`.
+One way is to use Termux itself, adb, and Wi-Fi debugging from the developer options to disable `settings_enable_monitor_phantom_procs`

 > [!NOTE]
 > On Samsung's OneUI 7, you need to disable the auto blocker in `settings > security and privacy > auto blocker`.
 Otherwise, you won't be able to enable Wi-Fi debugging and the system will create restriction barriers.

 <br><br>

-# Disabling Phantom Process on Android 12 and 13
+## Disabling Phantom Process on Android 12 and 13

-## Disable phantom process monitor via `feature flags`
+### Disable phantom process monitor via `feature flags`
 > [!NOTE]
 > Not all devices will have this option.
 1. Enable developer options.
 [Tutorial here](https://github.com/andistro/app/wiki/3.-Ativar-o-modo-desenvolvedor-do-Android);